lipsia-fmri/lipsia/docs/stats/vlisa0.rst

 The program **vlisa0** implements a generic framework for statistical inference of fMRI data.
 The user must supply two files as input.
-The first file is an uncorrected map ("u-map") in which each voxel contains some test statistic uncorrected for multiple comparisons.
+The first file is an uncorrected map in which each voxel contains some test statistic uncorrected for multiple comparisons.
-The second file contains a long list of u-maps that result from random permutations.
+The second file contains a long list of permuted maps that resulting from random permutations.
-These u-maps are subsequently used to derive a null distribution.
+These permuted maps are subsequently used to derive a null distribution.
 The output is a map that gives the voxel-wise statistical significance of an effect (FDR corrected).